 Description

-PLAN: the screen wall is aligned north-west south-east and is on the west side of the railway tracks.
-It has a short left return and a longer right return which adjoins the station building.
-This building is not of special interest.
+The screen wall to the former train shed is a Grade II listed structure made of coursed millstone grit with ashlar dressings.
+It is aligned from north-west to south-east and is located on the west side of the railway tracks.
+The wall features a short left return and a longer right return that connects to the station building, which is not of special interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.